Patrik-07/Patrik-07/README.md

 ## About me:
 - 👋 Hi, I’m Patrik Sánta.
-- 👀 I’m interested in software development, web development.
+- 👀 I’m interested in software development, especially web development.
 - 🌱 I’m currently studying software engineering at Budapest University of Technology.
 - 📫 You can reach me at: patrik.santa07@gmail.com, linkedin.com/in/patrik-santa-7520a0241